acn-sbuad/ava-kurs-databricks/README.md

     !["Successfully created token page"](imgs/ready-token.jpg)

 4. Copy the token value to _Notepad_ or a similar text editor for safe keeping.
-We will be using it in a later step.
+We will be using it in later steps.

 ## Task 4 - Connect Databricks to GitHub repository